isomerpages/moe-woodgrovesec/_cca/Performing Arts/Symphonic Band.md

 description: ""
 third_nav_title: Performing Arts
 ---
-**Symphonic Band**
+#### Symphonic Band

-Since the school started in 2000, the Woodgrove Symphonic Band has grown from a 40-member unit to one that is 80-members strong.
-The Band's motto of One Band, One Heart, One Sound, captures the goals of developing a lifelong life-long passion for and appreciation of music and working together as one to provide music to encourage or inspire others.
+Since the school started in 2000, the Woodgrove Symphonic Band has grown from a 40-member unit to one that is 80 members strong.
+The Band’s motto of ‘One Band, One Heart, One Sound’ captures the goals of developing a lifelong life-long passion for and appreciation of music and working together as one to provide music to encourage or inspire others.

-The Symphonic also has a proud record of achieving numerous accolades at the national level in events such as the Singapore Youth Festival Arts Presentation, Singapore International Band Festival and Istana Open House.
+The Symphonic Band also has a proud record of achieving numerous accolades at the national level in events such as the Singapore Youth Festival Arts Presentation, Singapore International Band Festival and Istana Open House.

 **Training Days**

 Tuesday : 3.30pm to 5.30pm

-Thursday : 3.45pm to 5.45pm
+Thursday : 3.30pm to 5.30pm

 \*Additional sessions will be organised for selected students for the preparation of various events.
 Sessions are subject to change in 2023.

 **Achievements and Highlights 2022**

 Admiralty PAssion Arts Festival 2022

 World of Woodgrove (WoW) Primary School Outreach

 <style>
 img {